mhausenblas/burry.sh/README.md

 # burry

 This is the `burry`, the Cloud Native Infrastructure BackUp & RecoveRY tool.
-Use `burry` to back up and restore critical infrastructure metadata services such as ZooKeeper and etcd.
+Use `burry` to back up and restore critical infrastructure services such as ZooKeeper and etcd.

 |to/from         |ZooKeeper    |etcd        |